 One of the things that makes Melville’s story so disturbing is that the narrator keeps trying to explain away Bartleby’s defiance–perhaps he is having trouble with his eyesight and doesn’t want to admit it; perhaps he was traumatized at a previous job; maybe there is a reason for his passive aggression.
 But in all of his attempts to understand, the narrator cannot save Bartleby from prison and death.

 Understanding sin cannot change us.
 Excusing sin does nothing to stop its consequences (see Romans 6:23).
 No one killed Bartleby, yet he died because he “would prefer not to” do the things he needed to do to live.
-His small act of defiance, which seems to be singular and almost heroic (after all, who wouldn’t like to tell the boss, “I would prefer not to,” every once in awhile?), sounds innocuous.
+His small act of defiance, which starts out singular and almost heroic (after all, who wouldn’t like to tell the boss, “I would prefer not to,” every once in awhile?), sounds innocuous.
 Such a little thing to refuse.
 Surely God would not punish us for so small a thing…until one small thing leads to another…and another; a bigger rebellion; a numbing complacency; loss of perspective; a heart of stone; isolation; starvation; imprisonment; death.

 10 If you keep my commandments, you will abide in my love, just as I have kept my Father’s commandments and abide in his love.
 11 These things I have spoken to you, that my joy may be in you, and that your joy may be full.12 “This is my commandment, that you love one another as I have loved you.
 13 Greater love has no one than this, that someone lay down his life for his friends.
 14 You are my friends if you do what I command you.
 15 No longer do I call you servants, for the servant does not know what his master is doing; but I have called you friends, for all that I have heard from my Father I have made known to you.